 Retinoids are vitamin A derivatives.
 Topical retinoids used in the treatment of acne vulgaris include adapalene, tretinoin, and tazarotene.
 Topical retinoids are recommended as first-line therapy for the treatment of acne vulgaris, either alone or in combination with other acne medications.
-Topical retinoids target 2 pathogenic mechanisms of acne vulgaris: microcomedone formation, which is the precursor of all forms of acne lesions, and the inflammatory response.
+Topical retinoids target two pathogenic mechanisms of acne vulgaris: microcomedone formation, which is the precursor of all forms of acne lesions, and the inflammatory response.

 Conventional teaching indicates that the retinoids used to treat acne have varying degrees of efficacy and tolerability.
-Adapalene is perceived to be the least efficacious, but the best tolerated.
+Adapalene is perceived to be the least effective, but the best tolerated.
 Tretinoin is perceived to have moderate efficacy and tolerability.
 Tazarotene is perceived to be the most efficacious, but the least tolerated due to patient skin irritation.

 Adapalene is less irritating compared to other topical retinoids.
-In an investigator-masked, randomized, controlled, parallel group study of 591 acne patients, a combined safety analysis conducted in the United States and Europe compared adapalene 0.1% gel and tretinoin 0.025% gel.
+In an investigator-masked, randomized, controlled, parallel-group study of 591 acne patients, a combined safety analysis conducted in the United States and Europe compared adapalene 0.1% gel and tretinoin 0.025% gel.
 The number of patients discontinuing the study due to adverse events was about twice as high in those using tretinoin (2.4%) compared to adapalene (1.3%).
 There were no systemic adverse reactions noted in the study.
-Most of the adverse reactions noted were related to skin irritation.
+Most of the adverse reactions observed were related to skin irritation.

 The enhanced tolerability of adapalene has been attributed, in part, to the selective affinity of adapalene to the nuclear RAR-beta and RAR-gamma receptors, as opposed to RAR-alpha.
 The decreased risk of skin irritation may contribute to better long-term compliance.

 Contraindications include a history of hypersensitivity to adapalene or other retinoids.
-Relative contraindications include patients with a photosensitive disorder, eczema, sunburn, or concomitant use of other potentially irritating skin care products.
+Relative contraindications include patients with a photosensitive disorder, eczema, sunburn, or concomitant use of other potentially irritating skincare products.